Vintage clip shows Obama warning migrant families: 'Do not send your children'

 In 2011, Obama signed a bill that called for 1,500 new border agents.

-The same year as the ABC interview, Obama that U.S. border personnel should be able to “stem the flow of illegal crossings and speed the return of those who do cross over.”
+The same year as the ABC interview, Obama said that U.S. border personnel should be able to “stem the flow of illegal crossings and speed the return of those who do cross over.”
 He also said, “Undocumented workers broke our immigration laws, and I believe that they must be held accountable.”

 Wednesday night’s Democratic debate featured a very different philosophy.